jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 Now it's finally time to run a full simulation.
 An intuitive way to think about how PyTorch and snnTorch work together is that PyTorch routes the neurons together, and snnTorch instantiates the spiking neuron models.
 In terms of coding up a network, these spiking neurons can be treated like time-varying activation functions.

 Recall that the output of a spiking neuron is :math:`S_{\rm out}=1` when a spike is triggered.
-This spike is multiplied by the weight initialized by :code:`nn.Linear` :math:`S_{\rm out}^{i}\times W^{i, j}`, just as the output activation of a standard artificial neuron would be in a non-spiking neural network.
+This spike is then passed to the next layer.
+It is multiplied by the weight initialized by :code:`nn.Linear` :math:`S_{\rm out; i}\times W_{i, j}`, just as the output activation of a standard artificial neuron would be in a non-spiking neural network.
 The weighted spike is then passed as the input to the next layer of neurons for a given time step.
 If there is no spike, then nothing is passed to the post-synaptic neuron.

 The only difference from our simulations thus far is that we sequentially pass the output through additional layers of neurons.